amazonpay-labs/amazonpay-sample-app-v2/ios/README_swv2app.md

 }
 ```

-The "appID" in the JSON file here consists of "{TeamID}. {Bundle Identifier}".
+The "appID" in the JSON file here consists of "{TeamID}.{Bundle Identifier}".
 You can check your TeamID by logging in to the Apple Developer Center with your Apple account and clicking "Membership" -> "Team ID".
 You can also check the Bundle Identifier in "General" and "Signing & Capabilities" of the settings in Xcode.